simplygreatwork/converge/README.md

 # Roadmap, To Do, Ideas
 - capture and escalate window.onError
 - Agents should announce themselves on the network when they connect.
-This is how the agents will likely discover the availability of other agents.
+This is one way the agents will could discover the availability of other agents.
 - Still need to implement agent recordkeeping for current update activity.
 - Edge case: discover and update missing data using surrogates when the source of truth agent for the missing data is offline.
 - Known issue: in order.js, ids will not remain sorted by agent name.
 Why is this?
 Current have to resort on every iteration.